This blog was originally published on August 5, 2019, and it is updated and republished on August 12, 2020.

 Avoid Blood Sugar Crashes with These Foods

 There are delicious and healthy foods that boost your energy.
 These ones are full of nutrients like vitamins, minerals, and antioxidants and won’t give you a blood sugar crash.

 - Berries, including strawberries (for your heart, blood sugar, and anti-aging effects)

 - Leafy greens (for your arteries, eyes, and muscles)

 - Legumes (e.g., beans, lentils, chickpeas, and split peas) help slim your waist and protect you from diabetes

 It can be very quick and easy to incorporate berries, greens, and legumes into your meals.
 Try having a leafy salad for lunch or dinner (greens topped with berries or legumes), add fresh or frozen berries to your breakfast oatmeal, include legumes with dinner, or even blend fresh or frozen berries and greens together with almond or soy milk for a delicious smoothie.

 You can avoid the blood sugar crash with these healthy options.

 Experiencing diabetes and want to take back control of your health?
-You may be a good fit for the step-by-step online course, Optimal Health Reset.
+Join our FREE Facebook Group, Natural Solutions for Diabetes.
 Learn how to create eating and lifestyle habits to naturally stabilize your blood sugar and heal yourself.
-The next step is to book the Free Discovery Call to see if the course is right for you.
+The next step is to get your free copy of the Guide that helps you start balancing your blood sugar effectively.
 It’s time to get the empowering information you need so that you get started with your healthier lifestyle.